evandjohnston/ft_alone_in_the_dark/Beginner_Exam/level_3/3-pgcd/README.md

 ## Conceptual Overview
 ### The Problem
-We are asked to write a program that is given two strings as argument, each representing a positive integer.
+We are asked to write a program that is given two strings as argument, each representing a positive whole number.
 It finds the [greatest common divisor](https://en.wikipedia.org/wiki/Greatest_common_divisor) and prints it.

 [ [Full Subject](subject.en.txt) | [Examples](examples.txt) ]